Eddie Rosario Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA across all league pitching staffs (3.94).
+- The Giants' 3.95 team ERA ranks ninth across all league pitching staffs.

-- The Giants allow the fourth-fewest home runs in baseball (126 total, one per game).
+- The Giants give up the fourth-fewest home runs in baseball (126 total, one per game).

+- Webb looks for his 10th victory when he makes the start for the Giants, his 26th of the season.
+He is 9-9 with a 3.42 ERA and 157 strikeouts in 163 2/3 innings pitched.

-- The right-hander's most recent time out came on Sunday against the Texas Rangers, when he tossed 4 1/3 innings, surrendering six earned runs while giving up nine hits.
+- His last time out was on Sunday against the Texas Rangers, when the righty threw 8 2/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.